Credit Assignment in Neural Networks through Deep Feedback Control: Proofs and extra information for Section : Learning theory

 \subsection{An intuitive interpretation of Condition \ref{con:Q_GN}}

-In the previous sections, we showed that Condition \ref{con:Q_GN} is needed to enable precise credit assignment through GN or minimum-norm optimization.
+In the previous sections, we showed that Condition \ref{con:Q_GN} is needed to enable precise CA through GN or MN optimization.
 Here, we discuss a more intuitive interpretation of why Condition \ref{con:Q_GN} is needed.

 DFC has three main components that influence the feedback signals given to each neuron.
 First, we have the network dynamics \eqref{eq:network_dynamics} (here repeated for convenience).

 The first two terms $-\ve{v}_i(t) + W_i\phi\big(\ve{v}_{i-1}(t)\big)$ pull the neural activation $\ve{v}_i$ close to its feedforward compartment $\vff_i$, while the third term $Q_i\ve{u}(t)$ provides an extra push such that the network output is driven to its target.
 This interplay between pulling and pushing is important, as it makes sure that $\ve{v}_i$ and $\vff_i$ remain as close as possible together, while driving the output towards its target.